-When rising freshmen decide to make the University of Nebraska their home, athletic academic counselors at the new Student Life Complex work closely with every student-athlete to provide guidance, support, and resources until graduation.
+When rising freshmen decide to make the University of Nebraska their home, athletic academic counselors at the new Herman Student Life Complex work closely with every student-athlete to provide guidance, support, and resources until graduation.
 Nebraska is dedicated to foster personal and academic growth as student-athletes flourish into leaders in their respective fields of study.
-Available to all student-athletes, the academic support team is comprised of 13 full-time staff members and over 80 tutors to help them transition from high school to college and college to post-graduation.
+Available to all student-athletes, the academic support team is comprised of 14 full-time staff members and nearly 100 tutors to help them transition from high school to college and college to post-graduation.

-Eight academic counselors and three assistant counselors develop relationships with student-athletes that promote successful academic progress.
+Seven academic counselors, three learning specialists and two assistant counselors develop relationships with student-athletes that promote successful academic progress.
 Counselors assist student-athletes with registration, class schedules, and understanding of NCAA academic rules.
 Also, part of Nebraska's proactive approach, counselors monitor daily academic progress to keep athletes current with progress toward degree requirements and continuing eligibility.
 In their work with students, coaches, and faculty, athletic counselors are held to the highest standards of integrity, trust, and respect.

 A tremendous resource for all academic abilities, unlimited tutorial support is available from day one up to college graduation.
 Subject and mentor tutors help provide academic support and study strategies to be successful.
 Supplemental Instruction, a sub-component of the tutorial program, provides targeted group review sessions to help ease the transition to college academics while improving study strategies and building academic self-esteem.